adjust/unity_sdk/README.md

 We use this environment to distinguish between real traffic and artificial traffic from test devices.
 It is very important that you keep this value meaningful at all times!
 Especially if you are tracking revenue.

+If your app makes heavy use of event tracking, you might want to delay some HTTP requests in order to send them in one batch every minute.
+You can enable event buffering by ticking the box for `Event Buffering`.

 If you want to use the values located in the Unity editor at the start of the scene, tick the box `Start On Awake`.
 If you wish to launch the adjust SDK at another time leave the box unticked